Neurodevelopmental disorder: Causes

-The development of the nervous system is tightly regulated and timed; it is influenced by both genetic programs and the prenatal environment.
-Any significant deviation from the normal developmental trajectory early in life can result in missing or abnormal neuronal architecture or connectivity.
-Because of the temporal and spatial complexity of the developmental trajectory, there are many potential causes of neurodevelopmental disorders that may affect different areas of the nervous system at different times and ages.
-These range from social deprivation, genetic and metabolic diseases, immune disorders, infectious diseases, nutritional factors, physical trauma, and toxic and prenatal environmental factors.
+Potential causes of disruption range from social deprivation, genetic and metabolic diseases, immune disorders, infections, poor nutrition, physical trauma, and toxicants.
 Some neurodevelopmental disorders, such as autism and other pervasive developmental disorders, are considered multifactorial syndromes which have many causes that converge to a more specific neurodevelopmental manifestation.
 Some deficits may be predicted from observed deviations in the maturation patterns of the infant gut microbiome.